adheichsn/diceroll/README.md

-# flutter
+# flutter Dice Roll

-A new Flutter project.
+Flutter project random dice roll.

 This project is a starting point for a Flutter application.